-- Propagating african violets from a parent plant
+- 2. Propagation – The 3 ways to propagate African violets from a parent plant

-- How to grow african violets in self watering pots
+- 3. Growing African violets in self watering pots

 These flowering perennials are long-living plants, surviving and even thriving for many many decades, and will usually flower continually throughout the year – thus making them a very popular houseplant.